SRparadox/VTM-Map-2.0/README.md

 Finally there will be a coterie panel.
 This will be empty at the character creation, but this is where the NPC the player recruits will show up at with, where the player can hover over npcs in the coterie panel, which will display their stats.
 For now no npc or stats have been made.

+Stage 5: Pre polish
+Remove the Character Status by instead showing the character's sheet ( plus picture) and a coterie panel Add the png symbols for all the clans.
+Make a foldier where all pngs and pictures will be stores\
+replace the intro screen with a vampire the masquerade background with the background found in the foldier Remove domain control.
+Icons on the map will be grey.
+As they will only show up in color when they are controlled by a faction or the character.
+The character's faction color depends on what faction the character aligns themselves with.
+Create a seperate file. which will be used to list all of the characters in the map/game with their rective stats, summaries and info, and pngs, however for now they will remain empty.

 # not yet implemented
 Main Menu